kbss-cvut/termit-docker/README.md

 - TermIt UI: 100MB RAM
 - GraphDB: at least 2GB RAM (depending on the amount of data stored), 1 CPU
 - Annotace: at least 512MB RAM
+- Validation service: at least 1GB RAM (depending on the size of the vocabulary)
 - OntoGrapher: same as TermIt UI
 - Keycloak + Postgres: (1CPU and approx. 512MB RAM)